QCDHUB/SIDIS-Affinity/README.md

 # SIDIS-Affinity

+06/03/2025 Interactive affinity tool was not working properly with the newest version of Tensorflow.
+The notebook was updated.

 ### To access the Colab notebook please click on the Open in Colab badge below

 > Interactive Affinity Tool